 - Blue jeans cake.
 This cake is a little simpler than the others, but still terrific.
 It looks like a pair of edible blue jeans with decorative trimming (that would be piping and/or candy).
 There page gives you text instructions, or you can check out a helpful how-to video.

 - Yoda Head Cake.
 If you’re a tad artistic, the instructions here can help you make a cake that looks like Yoda’s head.
-In fact, you could serve it on a silver platter, if you’re going for a sort of dark side theme at a party.
+In fact, you could serve it on a silver platter, if you’re going for a sort of dark side theme at a party you’re planning.
 Psst – you make the ears out of Rice Krispies.
 No, really.

 - Crop Circle Cake.
 The truth is out there, and it’s delicious.
 This is one of my favorite cake decorating ideas.
 The “crops” are actually done by piping, believe it or not, covered in peanut butter icing in three different shades of gold to look like real wheat.
 I can’t get over just how much it really looks like a farmer driving his tractor around when he discovers alien crop circles in his crops.
 It’s a cake that tells a story.
 This cake decorating idea takes a lot of patience and detail work, but if you’re up for that, you’ll blow somebody’s mind!